National Assembly of Pakistan

-Each National Assembly is formed for a five-year term, commencing from the date of the first sitting, after which it is automatically dissolved.
-The National Assembly can only be dissolved by the President of Pakistan on the Prime Minister of Pakistan advice, it cannot be dissolved by the Prime Minister alone.
+Each assembly is formed for a five-year term, commencing from the date of its first meeting, after which it is automatically dissolved upon the term's completion.
+Following the passing of the eighteenth amendment, the National Assembly can only be prematurely dissolved by the president on the prime minister's advice.
+The 16th National Assembly is the latest to be elected in February 2024 and will continue till 2029 unless dissolved earlier.